Is Your Baby Getting Enough Breast Milk?

 If you want to take a more structured look, the Ammehjelpen breastfeeding checklist walks through the same indicators in plain language.

-Misleading Clues That Worry Parents (But Usually Aren't a Problem)
+Misleading Clues That Often Worry Parents

 - Frequent feeds.
 Newborns feed 8–12 times a day.
 Cluster feeding — bunched sessions, often in the evening — is normal, especially around growth spurts at 2–3 weeks, 6 weeks, and 3 months.